 Amy Sedghi is now an avid cyclist - she’s undertaken many multiday adventures, and even rides on the velodrome at Herne Hill.

-The aforementioned bike has travelled far and wide with me now: we've climbed up the passes of the Fred Whitton together twice, raced crit at Herne Hill Velodrome and battled the windy and stunning landscapes of the Outer Hebrides, the Isle of Man and more.
+The aforementioned bike has travelled far and wide with me now: we've climbed up the passes of the Fred Whitton Challenge - one of Britain's toughest sportives -together twice, raced crit at Herne Hill Velodrome and battled the windy and stunning landscapes of the Outer Hebrides, the Isle of Man and more.
 But once upon a time, she sat unused in my flat as I was scared to cycle even five minutes down the road.

 I can't easily name one thing that changed my mind about getting on the bike, it was a culmination of things and a mish-mash of supportive pals, acquaintances and being influenced by the great sporting feats of the Team GB cycling squad.
 One place that has helped me develop in confidence and fostered a lot of those cherished relationships has been through taking up track cycling down at Herne Hill Velodrome in south-east London.

 Riding around on a banked track, clipped onto your bike with no gears might seem as far removed from being meditative and peaceful as you could imagine, but trust me when I say it can clear your mind, boost your confidence and leave you feeling exhilarated.
 I also love cycling on the road and have recently dipped a toe in cyclo-cross and bikepacking - all things I couldn't have imagined doing once upon a time.
 But that's the great thing about cycling: with every ride it shows you how capable you are and the freedom it gives you is truly special.
 Freedom to explore, to meet friends, see different landscapes and experience new things.